demianturner/ElapsedDayApp/ElapsedDayShared-Integration.md

 2. Go to the **Package Dependencies** tab
 3. Click the **+** button
 4. Choose **Add Local...**
-5. Navigate to and select the `ElapsedDayApp` folder (where Package.swift is located)
+5. Navigate to and select the `Packages/ElapsedDayShared` folder (where Package.swift is located)
 6. Click **Add Package**

 ### 3. Add Package to First Target